 - 10 p.m. to 7 a.m. outside the downtown core

 - You may not park on any city streets or parking lots during the ban.

-Free Parking is available from 8 p.m. in all three of Burlington’s municipal garages:
+Free parking is available from 7 p.m. to 9 a.m. (two hours free inclusive) in all three of Burlington’s municipal garages:

 - Marketplace Garage (entrances at 147 Cherry St. and Bank St.)

-- College Street Garage (entrances at 60 College St. and Battery St.)
+- College Street Garage (entrance at 60 College St. – Battery Street entrance temporarily closed)